Yankees vs. Red Sox Player Props Betting Odds

 Torres Stats

-- Torres will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .118 with a home run, three walks and two RBI.
+- Torres hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .235 with two home runs, two walks and three RBI.

 Torres Recent Games